Groundcover project update

 The Rustic Idea

-They are in huge wire bins, in long rows, sorted by colors.
+The irregular paving stones are in huge wire bins, in long rows, sorted by colors.
 Red stones, green stones black stones, ours are silvery with shiny dots.
 You pick out the ones you want (foot size) and fill your car.

 Along The Sides